tripott/todo-cli-summer18/README.md

 ## `ls`

 list todos gives you the ability to list all todo items within the todos.json.
 By running the ls command you can view all the items in your todo list.
+Running the list allow you to see the number of tasks remaining and the percent completed.

 **Examples**